 Upon reaching an agreement, your attorney and the insurance company will take these steps:

-- Order of Settlement: If you have filed a lawsuit but reached an agreement out of court, the attorneys involved in the case must inform the court.
+• Order of Settlement: If you have filed a lawsuit but reached an agreement out of court, the attorneys involved must inform the court.
 The court will then issue an Order of Settlement, which requires that both parties complete a settlement agreement and release of liability.
 Upon receipt of these documents, the court will dismiss the case.
 If either party fails to complete the required documentation, the case will remain open, and litigation will continue.

-- Signing the Settlement Agreement: This is the primary contract between yourself and the opposing party.
+• Signing the Settlement Agreement: This is the primary contract between yourself and the opposing party.
 The settlement agreement outlines the settlement amount and acknowledges the settlement as a legally binding contract accepted by both parties instead of a judgment.
-Most settlement agreements include a clause or a separate Release of Liability form that prevents you from seeking any additional compensation from the opposing party for the injury in question.
+Most settlement agreements include a clause or a separate Release of Liability form that prevents you from seeking additional compensation from the opposing party for the injury.

-- Opposing Party and Insurance Company Review: Once you have signed the paperwork, the opposing counsel or insurance company will review the forms to ensure that everything is as agreed.
-If there are any discrepancies, both parties will address them at this time.
+• Opposing Party and Insurance Company Review: Once you have signed the paperwork, the opposing counsel or insurance company will review the forms to ensure everything is as agreed.
+If there are any discrepancies, both parties will address them now.

-- Legal Fees: Your attorney will calculate and pay their firm for your legal fees.
+• Legal Fees: Your attorney will calculate and pay their firm for your legal fees.
 Your initial agreement with the attorney outlines these fees.
-Personal Injury attorneys will typically charge an agreed-upon percentage of the total settlement under a contingency fee agreement.
+Personal Injury attorneys typically charge an agreed-upon percentage of the total settlement under a contingency fee agreement.

 Common Terms Found in an Injury Settlement Agreement